 7. Cashmere – a hotspot of action & affordability

-Dubbed as the most-searched suburb for prospective home-buyers in April 2022, Cashmere is an idyllic hilly area located at the southern end of the city centre.
+Dubbed the most-searched suburb for prospective home-buyers in April 2022, Cashmere is an idyllic hilly area located at the southern end of the city center.

 With breathtaking properties priced at around 1 million NZD and the median rent for a two-bedroom house at $480, what’s not to love about this charming suburb?

-Seeped in the history of the wool trade in the South Island, Woolston today is a bustling trade centre, with the Heathcote river connecting the industrial past with a community-centric, residential present.
+Seeped in the history of the wool trade in the South Island, Woolston today is a bustling trade center, with the Heathcote River connecting the industrial past with a community-centric, residential present.

 What was once a gritty trade-heavy area, Woolston has reinvented itself into an attractive place for people in search of a personality in their choice of a suburb.